How George Floyd Is Sparking New Awareness in Australia of Aboriginal Deaths in Custody

 “I’ve taken too long to open my eyes up on what’s happening in my own backyard,” commented someone who donated to a fundraiser for the Dungay family.

-Morrison has sparked criticism for his response to the protests.
+The Prime Minister has sparked criticism for his response to the protests.
 He said in early June that there was “no need to import things happening in other countries here to Australia,” and he has called for those who protested in violation of COVID-19 social distancing rules to face charges.
 He also drew widespread criticism when he said during a June 11 interview that Australia had no history of slavery, a claim he later walked back and apologized for.

 But there are already some signs that the latest protests is sparking government action.
 Following protests in Sydney, a parliamentary inquiry into how deaths in custody are investigated in the state of New South Wales was launched.